Adamskoullos/openlayers-guide/course_notes/key_concepts.md

 2. `layer` > The map image, an array of map image types
 3. `overlay` > Informational pop ups that appear when an area is clicked on
 4. `target` > The HTML element where the map will be housed
+5. `interactions` > Mouse and Keyboard user interactions with the map
+6. `controls` > UI components the user can interact with the map

 Basic example of the `map` object: